thisislawatts/example-jobs/Account Executive, Commercial.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

+<h5><span data-sheets-formula-bar-text-style="font-size:13px;color:#000000;font-weight:normal;text-decoration:none;font-family:'Arial';font-style:normal;text-decoration-skip-ink:none;">This role is located as an ‘in office’ position unless specified otherwise.
+All roles listed as ‘remote’ are considered remote within the same country, and should we offer you the position, the remote option will be at the hiring manager’s discretion.
+Please note, you must not have any working restrictions in the country where this job is located. </span><a href="https://snyk.io/blog/introducing-flex-work-the-future-of-work-at-snyk/" target="_blank" data-sheets-formula-bar-text-link="https://snyk.io/blog/introducing-flex-work-the-future-of-work-at-snyk/" data-sheets-formula-bar-text-style="font-size:13px;color:#1155cc;font-weight:normal;text-decoration:underline;font-family:''Arial'';font-style:normal;text-decoration-skip-ink:none;">Check out our Flexwork policy for more information!</a></h5>
 <p><strong>Role: Account Executive, Commercial</strong></p>
 <p><strong>Location: US Remote (West Coast)</strong></p>
 <h4><strong>We’re looking for a collaborative, hard-working Account Executive to join one of the hottest startups in the US!</strong></h4>